Astoria, Queens: Ravenswood

 Ravenswood is the name for the strip of land bordering the East River and Long Island City, and is part of Astoria.
 The etymology of Ravenswood may have been for the population of ravens, or a character from The Bride of Lammermoor.
 It was situated around Sunswick Creek, which drained into the East River at the current location of Socrates Sculpture Park.
+The area that became Socrates Sculpture Park has also historically been referred to as Gibbs Point.

 The land was acquired in 1814 by Col. George Gibbs, a businessman from New York City who developed it.
 Gibbs died in 1833, and the land was divided into nine parcels by three developers.
-From 1848, there were several mansions built on this land, but the high class housing did not survive.
-The spring of 1853 brought the opening of a post office of its own and country store "run by Messrs.
-Moore & Luyster, and Mr. Samuel H. Moore of that firm received the appointment of postmaster, handling the mails in a corner of the store."
+For a brief period, from 1848 to the 1870s, Ravenwood was home to a number of magnificent mansions and large estates which served as country retreats for wealthy New Yorkers.
+A steamboat ferry provided convenient service to the island of Manhattan.

-Ravenswood, unlike Astoria, never became a village; there was no disposition at any time to become independent as there was insufficient population or commercial activity to justify such a move.
-Ravenswood remained an exclusive hamlet within the Town of Newtown until its absorption with the Village of Astoria and the hamlets of Hunters Point, Blissville, Sunnyside, Dutch Kills, Steinway, Bowery Bay and Middleton in Newtown Township into Long Island City in 1870.
+Ravenswood, in contrast to the growing village of Astoria, was sparsely populated and remained unincorporated.
+The elegant mansions along Vernon Avenue, with views of the East River, existed alongside the beginning of commercial activity.
 In 1870, Ravenswood, along with several other hamlets and the Village of Astoria, merged to form Long Island City.

 In 1875, the first commercial buildings were erected, and the mansions were converted into offices and boarding houses.
 In 1879, the Long Island Terra Cotta Company was established in Ravenswood, by Rudolph Franke.
 By 1900, Ravenswood was heavily commercial, and remains so to this day.
 However, the name has retained its residential character through the New York City Housing Authority project that was built in 1949 to 1951 with this name between 34th and 36th Avenues, and 12th and 24th Streets.

 The name also identifies the large electric power station established along the shore of the East River, just south of the Roosevelt Island Bridge.
 The Ravenswood Generating Station which includes Ravenswood No. 3 or "Big Allis", was built by Con Edison in 1963–65 but, due to deregulation, has subsequently been owned by KeySpan, National Grid, and TransCanada.
-The power plant can generate approximately 2,500 megawatts of power, which is about 20 percent of New York City's electricity demand.
+The power plant can generate approximately 2,500 megawatts of power, which is about 20% of New York City's electricity demand.